- Home

 See a copy of Resolution Number 20-33 (PDF).

 This policy was developed through an extensive public process.
-In response to tree removal on City property, the City Manager directed staff to work together to draft code amendments and/or a policy including new procedures and policies to avoid inappropriate tree removal by City staff.
+In response to tree removal on city property, the City Manager directed staff to work together to draft code amendments and/or a policy including new procedures and policies to avoid inappropriate tree removal by city staff.
 The draft policy was developed with input from the Natural Resources Committee, the Planning Commission, the Parks and Recreation Advisory Committee, and the City Commission.
 Highlights of the policy include:

 - Requiring that proposed tree removal include an explanation as to why the tree is being removed as well as an analysis of the removal and alternatives to removal by an internal panel or an arborist.
 Arborist review is required for all trees over a certain size.